composer22/coreos-artifactory-monitor/README.md

     -u, --art_userid USERID          USERID to login to the artifactory API service.
     -w, --art_password PASSWORD      PASSWORD to login to the artifactory API service.
     -g, --art_polling INTERVAL       How often to check artifactory for deploys in INTERVAL seconds (default: 300 sec).
-    -t, --art_image_repo REPO        The name of the REPO where Docker images are stored for deploys.
+    -t, --art_deploy_repo REPO       The name of the REPO where the deploy request files are stored.
     -y, --art_payload_repo REPO      The name of the REPO where .tar.gz (service, meta, etcd2) files are stored.
 	-p, --port PORT                  PORT to listen on (default: 8080).
     -L, --profiler_port PORT         *PORT the profiler is listening on (default: off).